-I am delighted that you have chosen us for the next stage of your child's education.
+I am delighted that you have chosen us for your child's education.

-We are a happy and supportive school and are keen to ensure that the transition from primary to secondary is as smooth as possible.
+We are a happy and supportive school and are keen to ensure that transition between schools is as smooth as possible.

 We aim for every young person who comes to Arthur Mellows Village College to reach their full potential and will work together with you to ensure that happens.
-We also want every student to be fully prepared for their first day with us in September so they can begin positively and with confidence.
+We also want every student to be fully prepared for their first day with us so they can begin positively and with confidence.
 This booklet contains some essential information which I hope you will find helpful in the move to AMVC.
 It also outlines the opportunities available to our students whilst emphasising our expectations.
 I hope you find it useful.